 The DAU experienced severe droughts during the late 1990s and early 2000s.
 Quality forage became limited because of the lack of moisture, and pronghorn responded with some of the lowest annually observed fawn-to-doe-ratios.
 The low ratios may have caused the populations to remain at lower numbers.
 CPW established the previous population and herd composition objectives in 2008.
 At that time, biologists intended to maintain the herd within the objective range.
-CPW cannot clearly explain the reduction that occurred in the post-hunt population estimate from 2008 to 2011.
-CPW believes that drought conditions played a significant role.
-Attempts to maintain and increase the size of this herd have been a continued effort.
-The effort will remain throughout this HMPs' 10-year lifespan.
+Attempts to maintain and increase the size of this herd has been a continued effort.
+The effort will remain throughout the revised HMPs' 10-year lifespan.
 In response, CPW reduced pronghorn hunting licenses.
-The exception to this were areas around Villa Grove and San Luis Creek, in which pronghorn groups remained relatively stable during that period.
+The exception to this was the area around Mogote peak, in which pronghorn groups remained relatively stable during that period.
 Smaller areas that had available water resources and quality forage experienced moderately successful reproduction.

 Reducing licenses may cause a decrease in the ability of hunters to obtain a license.
 Nevertheless, the demand for these licenses continues to increase.
 The increase in demand consequently increases the number of preference points required to draw a license.
-Currently, for residents of Colorado, it requires 15 preference points for a rifle buck-license in GMU 68 and 681W, 17 points for the same license in GMU 79, and 7 points in GMU 82 or 681E.
+Currently, for residents of Colorado, it requires 12 preference points for a rifle buck-license in GMU 80 and 13 points for the same license in GMU 81.

 Another potential problem in this DAU is pronghorn on agricultural land and the accompanying depredation concerns.
 Depredation issues have subsided considerably over recent years.
 CPW provides game damage and dispersal licenses to private landowners to address any significant problems.
-CPW also offers Private-Land-Only (PLO) antlerless licenses in GMU 79.
 However, harvest from these licenses would be contrary to the goal of increasing the population.
 Limited access to private land by general hunters is a significant factor in decreasing the ability to harvest pronghorn that remain on private property.
 Localized problems result from pronghorn distribution, which does not affect the entire DAU.
 Most private landowners who experience pronghorn issues accept the use of various management tools that CPW offers.
-Future concerns will be dealt with on an individual basis.
+Future concerns will be dealt with individually.
 During the severe drought years, pronghorn had moved from public lands to irrigated agricultural fields.
-Many of these pronghorn became resident groups, particularly affecting areas in GMUs 79 and 82.
+Many of these pronghorn became resident groups, particularly impacting areas in GMU 80.
 The movement to private land has been a distribution predicament more than an overpopulation problem.